MatthiasQuintern/vim-ca65/README.md

 ### Convenience
 This plugin provides the `b:match_words` variable for jumping between words (requires `matchit.vim`) Supported are the assembler commands like `.if` `.endif`, `.macro` `.endmacro` as well as stack instructions.
-This allows for easier checking of stack push/pull order.
+This allows easier checking of stack push/pull order.

 There is also a function that opens a header/source file with the same name in a vsplit.
 For example if `~/project/main.s65` is opened, the function would open `~/project/main.h65` to the right of it.